 We identified the evolution of sleep loss in Mexican cavefish.
 We have been developing this system over the past 10 years to identify novel sleep genes, and understand why sleep varies throughout the animal kingdom.
 We are also developing transgenic tools to image brain activity and manipulate neural function in this emergent genetic model system.

 Neural mechanisms governing taste memory in the fruit fly

 We are currently investigating neural circuits governing feeding behavior and taste memory in the fly.
-In collaboration with Pavel Masek, we have identified a dopamine modulated circuit that controls the formation of aversive taste memory.
+We have identified a dopamine modulated circuit that controls the formation of aversive taste memory.
 In addition, we have characterized the taste of fatty acids and identified novel fatty acid receptors in flies.